 Um, so apparently women do not have hearts or kidneys.
 They only have targets for sexually transmitted infections and fetuses.
 While men apparently need care for cancer and diabetes, women get only pap smears and urinary tract infections.
 Oh, and FYI, if you’re a lady, “There are additional charges over and above the health fee.”
 It’s amazing that we can even call the same number, given that our bodies are so fundamentally different from one another.

-Wow, just wow.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Wow, just wow.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.